Yep, I did it and had Missy tested with Pet Medella’s Bioenergetic Scan!

 5. Phone Consultation With PetMedella Practitioner Rochelle

-After thinking about it for a moment and talking it over with Rochelle, a PetMedella practitioner, I realized that Missy’s thyroid cancer treatment must have impacted those areas of her body that came up as being stressed.
+After I thought about it for a moment and talked it over with Rochelle, a PetMedella practitioner, I realized that Missy’s thyroid cancer treatment must have impacted those areas of her body that came up as being stressed.

 There’s only one con I can think of, and that would be the $150 price tag of the Wellness Kit, especially in a multi-pet household.

-Over the course of the last two years she has only been exposed to lamb for a duration of about two weeks when she taste-tested new raw food from Darwin’s Natural Pet who we order from on a monthly basis.
+Over the course of the last two years, she’s only had lamb for a duration of about two weeks.
+That’s when she taste-tested new raw dog food from Darwin’s Natural Pet who we order from regularly.

 I didn’t notice any obvious intolerances like diarrhea or throwing up, so maybe she’d only be visibly affected if she ate nothing but lamb.
-I’m not sure, but I made a mental note not to purchase lamb on a regular basis.
+I’m not sure, but I made a mental note.

 P.S.
 Analyzing My Own Human Health